childsb/glusterfs-hadoop-docs/Configuration.markdown

 ## Configuration Guide ##

 This guide is focused on giving the community a way to quickly evaluate Hadoop on GlusterFS.
 When our work on the Apache Ambari project is complete, we will be able to automate all of this via an installer.
-A popular way to try the solution out is to set up 4 Virtual Machines with RHEL 6.x and then follow the instructions below.
+A popular way to try the solution out is to set up 4 Virtual Machines with RHEL 6.2  or Fedora 19 and then follow the instructions below.

-** Installing the FUSE Kernel Patch **

-There is presently a bug in FUSE which causes namespace consistency issues in GlusterFS.
-We have submitted an upstream patch and are working to ensure that  future versions of the Linux Kernel will include it automatically.

-In the interim, we have provided a workaround for RHEL 6.x and Centos 6.x kernels.
-This workaround does not work with Fedora.

-* Please download the two RPMs required, [here](http://rhbd.s3.amazonaws.com/glusterfs-hadoop/kernel-2.6.32-220.34.1.el6.test.x86_64.rpm) and [here](http://rhbd.s3.amazonaws.com/glusterfs-hadoop/kernel-firmware-2.6.32-220.34.1.el6.test.noarch.rpm)
-* Distribute the downloaded RPMs to each server in the cluster or ensure they are acessible via an NFS mount
-* Navigate to the directory with the RPMS and install them as follows:

-`yum -y install kernel-2.6.32-220.34.1.el6.test.x86_64.rpm` `yum -y install kernel-firmware-2.6.32-220.34.1.el6.test.noarch.rpm`

 ** Installing and Configure GlusterFS**

+Prior to Installing and Configuring Hadoop, once needs to first install GlusterFS and configure a GlusterFS volume.
+[Follow these instructions here to achieve this](https://forge.gluster.org/hadoop/pages/InstallingAndConfiguringGlusterFS).

-Install and configure GlusterFS on a cluster of servers.
-Build your trusted storage pool and create your gluster volume.
-The majority of testing with Hadoop has been done on 'Distributed' and 'Distributed Replicated 2' volume types.
-Gluster Documentation and Downloads [are available here](http://www.gluster.org/download/)
+The majority of testing with Hadoop has been done on 'Distributed' and 'Distributed Replicated 2' GlusterFS volume types.
+Additional Gluster Documentation and Downloads [are available here](http://www.gluster.org/download/)

 ** Install Oracle Java 1.6 **